Increased Clean Energy Tax Credit for Homebuilders

 • For Manufactured Homes

-• $1,000 credit if they comply with the Federal Manufactured Home Construction and Safety Standards and reduce energy consumption by 30%, or if they meet ENERGY STAR Labeled Home requirements.
+- $1,000 credit if they comply with the Federal Manufactured Home Construction and Safety Standards and reduce energy consumption by 30% or meet ENERGY STAR Labeled Home requirements.

-Unfortunately, this incentive expired after 2021…but hold on because we’ve got some good news.
+Unfortunately, this incentive expired after 2021…but hold on because we have good news.

 The Inflation Reduction Act Extended and Expanded the Tax Credit